Ukrainians in the United Kingdom

 Relatively few of the post-war immigrants had completed their secondary education.
 Most had limited educational opportunities in their homeland before the war, or else their education was disrupted by the war.
 Moreover, in the case of the EVWs, the requirement was mainly for workers who would fill unskilled jobs, so there was no incentive to recruit more highly educated people.
 Many of those who did have a higher education emigrated to other countries after a short stay in the UK.
 Some of the immigrants enrolled at universities in the UK.

 The post-war immigrants initially lived mainly in hundreds of temporary camps and hostels throughout the UK, with large concentrations in the agricultural areas of Scotland and eastern England and the industrial towns and cities of northern and central England.
 Almost all the immigrants were employed as manual workers.
-In the immediate post-war years over half of the men were employed in agriculture, while others worked in coal mining or various other industries.
+In the immediate post-war years over half of the men were employed in agriculture, many in coal mining and the remainder in various other industries.
 Women worked mainly in cotton and wool textile mills, or in domestic service in hospitals, hostels, etc.

 The EVWs (who, from 1948, included also the former Galicia Division personnel) were initially obliged to work only as directed by the Ministry of Labour and not change their place of work without official approval.
 In 1951 these restrictions began to be lifted, as a result of which most Ukrainians from the agricultural areas migrated to industrial centres, mainly in England.
 Relatively few (no more than 1,000) Ukrainians remained in Scotland, several hundred in southern Wales, and only an insignificant number in Northern Ireland (see Geographical distribution).